SAVE is accepting new Volunteers. We would love to welcome you to our program.

 SAVE, A Friend to Homeless Animals relies on the help of dedicated and compassionate people who are willing to assist the shelter in any way possible.
 If you have an interest in animal welfare, please consider volunteering your time and talents at SAVE.

-You must be at least 14 years of age to volunteer, but we allow children 8- 13 years of age to volunteer with a parent.
-All volunteers MUST be over 18 years of age to work with and walk dogs.
-We do require that volunteers commit 8 hours per month.
-You must be willing to make this commitment.
-All volunteers are required to attend an orientation before they start their volunteer work at SAVE.
-The orientation lasts approximately 1.5 hours and covers SAVE's policies and procedures, volunteer opportunities, scheduling and other program information.
-Orientations are held at the shelter.
+You must be at least 16 years of age to volunteer, but we allow children ages 8- 15 years of age to participate in our Paws for Reading program.
+All volunteers MUST be over 18 years of age to work with and walk dogs - experienced dogs walkers only.
+We do ask that volunteers commit a minimum of 8 hours per month.

 Paws For Reading